Delay-Xili/LDR/README.md

 ## Introduction
 This work proposes a new computational framework for learning a structured generative model for real-world datasets.
-In particular, we propose a framework for closed-loop data transcription between a multi-class, high-dimensional data distribution and a linear discriminative representation (LDR) in the feature space that consists of multiple independent multi-dimensional linear subspaces.
+In particular, we propose a framework for closed-loop data transcription between a multi-class, high-dimensional data distribution and a linear discriminative representation (CTRL) in the feature space that consists of multiple independent multi-dimensional linear subspaces.
 This new framework unifies the concepts and benefits of auto-encoding (AE) and generative adversarial networks (GAN).
 It naturally extends AE and GAN concepts to the setting of learning a discriminative and generative representation for multi-class, high-dimensional, real-world data.
 Our extensive experiments on many benchmark